-• Target reduction of greenhouse gas (GHG) emissions (and other air emissions) at our sites, including own and operated factories.
-In 2011, we reduced global Scope 1 and 2 greenhouse gas emissions by 20 percent from a 2008 baseline, using Greenhouse Gas Protocol guidelines

-• Evaluate GHG emissions from Scope 3 sources, such as data from manufacturing vendors, transportation (logistics) and business travel.

-• Achieve zero waste in Hasbro's owned and operated factories' (U.S. and Ireland) manufacturing processes.

-• Align procurement decisions with Hasbro's commitment to sustainable forest management, which requires that no sources of Mixed Tropical Hardwood (MTH) virgin fiber be used in products, including packaging.
+- Target reduction of greenhouse gas (GHG) emissions (and other air emissions) at our sites, including own and operated factories.
+In 2012, we reduced global Scope 1 and 2 greenhouse gas emissions by 32 percent from a 2008 baseline exceeding our goal of a 10 percent reduction, using Greenhouse Gas Protocol quidelines. - Evaluate GHG emissions from Scope 3 sources, such as data from manufacturing vendors, transportation (logistics) and business travel. - · Achieve zero waste to landfill in Hasbro's owned and operated factories' (U.S. and Ireland) manufacturing processes. - Align procurement decisions with Hasbro's commitment to sustainable forest management, which requires that no sources of Mixed Tropical Hardwood (MTH) virgin fiber be used in products, including packaging.